11 Baby Registry Mistakes Canadians Make (And How to Avoid Them)

 CAD $27.99

 Getting ready for baby?
 Build your free Canadian registry in minutes — add items from any store.
-Start yours →
+Create your free baby registry →

-Mistake 2: Over-Reliance on One Diaper Brand/Size
+Mistake 2: Bulk-Buying One Diaper Brand and Size

 Pampers Swaddlers Size 1 Diapers (40 ct)